lmbkv/imi_733/README.md

 # imi_733
 Internet Media Influence

 The code for the project is divided into four parts.
-Namely, Data Collection, Data Integration, Data Analysis and Data Product.
+Namely, Data Collection and Cleaning, Data Integration, Data Analysis and Data Product.

 The task of acquiring the data consisted of mainly scraping different websites.
 So, the folder Data Collection has a subfolder called Scrapers which has all the scrapers which were used to scrape data from Buzzfeed, Amazon, BestProducts and so on.